 - Private room: $68-82 USD/night

-When looking for hostels, you’ll find the best options on HOSTELWORLD.
+When looking for Vienna hostels, you’ll find the best options on HOSTELWORLD.
 This platform offers you a super safe and efficient booking process.
 All hostels are displayed with a rating and previous guest reviews.
 You can also filter your personal travel needs easily and find the perfect place for you.

 Vienna might not be the biggest city, but there are still quite a few charming neighbourhoods and areas that offer unique vibes.
-It’s important to know where you want to stay before you start your travels, so to make your life a bit easier, we’ve listed our favorites below:
+It’s important to know where you want to stay before you start your travels, so to make your life a bit easier, we’ve listed our favourites below:

 Leopoldstadt – this is a great spot for families thanks to trendy cafés and great open spaces.